dsanson/argmap/README.markdown

 `pandoc-argmap.lua` depends on [`pandoc`](https://pandoc.org/), and on
 `argmap2lua` and `argmap2tikz`.
 It also depends on [`pdf2svg`](http://www.cityinthesky.co.uk/opensource/pdf2svg/)
-for conversion to svg, andddd [ImageMagick](https://www.imagemagick.org/)'s `convert` for conversion to png.
+for conversion to svg, and [ImageMagick](https://www.imagemagick.org/)'s `convert` for conversion to png.

 ## Some Examples of Basic Usage